BRML/climin/README.md

 ------

 climin is a Python package for optimization, heavily biased to machine learning scenarios distributed under the BSD 3-clause license.
-It works on top of numpy and (partially) gnumpy.
+It works on top of numpy.

 The project was started in winter 2011 by Christian Osendorfer and Justin Bayer.
 Since then, Sarah Diot-Girard, Thomas Rueckstiess and Sebastian Urban have